Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science June 2023 Paper 2 Target Revision.md

 ## Binary Search Trees
-[Trees](#trees) can also store non-heirarchical data.
+[Trees](#trees) can also store non-hierarchical data.
 Binary trees are a good example of this: each node has at most one or two children.

 The big-O notation of these trees is O (log n).
 Unbalanced trees have a worst-case time complexity of O(n)

 **"Starting at the root each time, if the next item is less than the node, it is added to the left of the root.
-Otherwise move it to the right."**
+Otherwise, move it to the right."**

 They can be represented as an array with each index containing a left and right pointer, and the data itself.
 Use -1 as a pointer if there is no subtree